cmayes/ofxstatement-betterment/README.rst

 ============

-You can install the plugin via most of the normal Python methods (be sure to install using your environment's python3 installation)
+You can install the plugin via most of the normal Python methods (be sure to install using your environment's python3 installation).
+Remove the `--user` option if you wish to install the package globally.

 pip
 ---

 ::

-  pip3 install ofxstatement-betterment
+  pip3 install --user ofxstatement-betterment

 setup.py
 --------

 ::

-  cd ofxstatement-betterment; python3 setup.py install
+  cd ofxstatement-betterment; python3 setup.py --user install

 Configuration
 =============